top of page

 Book Chapters

 The Economics of Climatic Adaptation: Agricultural Drainage in the United States, with Wally Thurman.
-Forthcoming in G. Libecap and A. Dinar Eds.
-American Agriculture, Water Resources, and Climate Change, University of Chicago Press.
+2023.
+G. Libecap and A. Dinar Eds.
+American Agriculture, Water Resources, and Climate Change, University of Chicago Press and NBER.

 Contracting and the Commons: Linking the Insight of Elinor Ostrom and Gary Libecap.
 2020.